-The vicious 40-year-long Japanese colonial rule came to an end and thunderous cheers of the Korean people resounded in the country, ushering in a new dawn on the peninsula.
+Several decades of vicious Japanese colonial rule came to an end and thunderous cheers of the Korean people resounded in the country, ushering in a new dawn on the peninsula.

 Hot tears ran down the faces of the people who had been writhing under the tyranny of Japanese imperialism.